About The Region

 Population, Water Demand and Water Supply

-Region C contains 22 major reservoirs with conservation storages in excess of 5,000 acre-feet, not including the currently in-development Bois d’Arc Lake or Lake Ralph Hall.
+Region C contains 24 major reservoirs with conservation storages in excess of 5,000 acre-feet, including the currently in-development Lake Ralph Hall.
 These major reservoirs and others outside of Region C provide the majority of the region’s water supply.

 Water Reclamation and Reuse